earthly/earthly/docs/cloud/satellites/managing.md

 {% hint style='info' %}
 ##### Note
 At the time of writing, the day of the week is determined based on the UTC timezone.
-In the future, maintenance windows will be expanded to better incorporate user timezones and custom schedules.
+Mmaintenance windows will be expanded to better incorporate user timezones and custom schedules in the future.
 {% endhint %}

 #### Manually Updating a Satellite